 The UC system (University of California) is probably the most well-known race-blind colleges system since they have had the policy since 1996.
 Like I mentioned above, the UC system will de-emphasize low test scores if the applicant has great extracurriculars and grades to help the student.
 When the university banned affirmative action in 1996, they began to invest more money in diversity outreach programs in order to ensure that they were still fair to minority background students, despite getting rid of color preferences.
 UC schools have regularly sent representatives to all kinds of schools around the country, offering information on testing and advice on the admissions process.

 So, who might race-blind admissions help?
 Applicants from poor neighborhoods and low-performing high schools are typically advantaged in the admissions process because they have shown perseverance in the face of their setbacks.
 Another thing that looks good is when students are the first to attend college in their family or their parents never went to college.
-Typically, race-blind policy helps Asian-Americans since this minority group tends to score well on tests and are regularly involved in extracurriculars.
-Also, those who land among the top 2% in their high school class are always advantaged (in the UC system, at least), no matter what their test scores are.
+Also, those who land among the top 2% in their high school class are always favored (in the UC system, at least), no matter what their test scores are.

 Race-blind admissions also puts some people at a disadvantage.
 Applicants who are part of underrepresented minorities at a good high school do not fare as well with this race-blind policy.
-Also students who are significantly less well off than others at a good school are at a disadvantage.
-This is because those students who are well off can afford expensive tutoring and test prep, extensive extracurricular opportunities, and maybe even connections to colleges, while less well off students cannot compare.
+Also students who are significantly under privileged than others at a good school are at a disadvantage.
+This is because those students who are more affluent can afford expensive tutoring and test prep, extensive extracurricular opportunities, and maybe even connections to colleges, while less privileged students cannot compare.
 Finally, anyone who goes to a private school is at a disadvantage.

 What do these things say about race-blind colleges?
 For one, instead of looking at racial background, they can focus on experiences or purely merit.
 This is supposed to weed out the systemic racial bias in many aspects of American life.
 Also, any student who can get the admissions officers to empathize with their hardships have a good chance of admittance.
 Whether it is successful, however, is another story entirely.